designmodo/html-website-templates/README.md

 Here are a few [static website templates](https://designmodo.com/static-website-templates/) you can use for free.

+It will help you for make a lot of money.

 **Screenshots - Download the Templates to See the Animations**

 ![Website template](https://raw.githubusercontent.com/designmodo/html-website-templates/master/images/template-screenshot.jpg)